MQ-06/Android-Tic-Tac-Toe/README.md

 3. Take turns tapping tiles — first to align three symbols wins
 4. Game announces winner or a draw automatically
 5. Tap **Restart** to play again!

+## 🙌 Contribution & Feedback

+Found a bug?
+Got an idea for a smarter AI?
+Feel free to open an issue or send a pull request.
+Your contributions are welcome!

+---

+## 📄 License

+This project is open-source and available under the **MIT License**.

+---